 - To that domain name, append this text to the end:

 Watch out for duplicate slashes in the URL.
 Additionally, all live Chargify sites must be using HTTPS in the webhook URL rather than HTTP.

-Please verify that only the subdomain is entered in the “subdomain” field on the Chargify Configuration page, rather than the full Chargiful URL.
-For example, if your Chargify URL is https://subdomain.chargify.com, the Chargify Configuration page should look like the below:
+Please verify that only the subdomain is entered in the “subdomain” field on the Chargify Configuration page, rather than the full Chargify URL.
+For example, if your Chargify URL is https://subdomain.chargify.com, the Chargify Configuration page should look resemble the screenshot below: